sudorandom/fauxrpc.com/content/docs/protovalidate.md

 }
 ```

-So let's make our descriptors for this service, start the FauxRPC server and make our example request:
+Now let's see the output that FauxRPC will give for this type:

 ```shell
 $ buf build buf.build/bufbuild/registry -o bufbuild.registry.binpb